 The sun was just peeking over the horizon when the earliest birds began to twitter.
 Lavinia Mudwallow yawned and thumped her tail.
-Lavinia loved mornings.
+Lavinia, a Labrador Retriever, loved mornings.
 It was the very best time to go outside and roll in the dewey grass.
 Sometimes she rolled long enough to turn the grass to mud.
 Whenever she did that she was promptly marched off for a bath.
 Lavinia loved baths almost as much as she loved rolling in the grass.

-Lavinia leaned against the side of the bed and pressed her cold wet nose against the soft warm cheek of Amanda Grey, who was still sound asleep.
+Lavinia leaned against the side of the bed and pressed her cold wet nose against the soft warm cheek of 6 year old Amanda Grey, who was still sound asleep.

 |Amanda roused herself just long enough to make a quick funnyface at Lavinia before throwing herself back onto the soft pillow and pulling the covers over her head.|

 "I’m not getting up yet, Lavinia," Amanda mumbled drowsily,"...so you can just go away."